robertorcosta/azure-docs.pt-br/articles/media-services/previous/media-services-inserting-ads-on-client-side.md

 ---
 title: Inserindo anúncios no lado do cliente | Microsoft Docs
-description: Este artigo demonstra como inserir anúncios em sua mídia no lado do cliente.
+description: Este artigo demonstra como inserir anúncios em mídias no lado do cliente.
 services: media-services
 documentationcenter: ''
 author: IngridAtMicrosoft